Phishing and Its Many Forms

 Looks Phishy but Uncertain?

-If you suspect a phishing email, send the suspicious email as an attachment to email@example.com.
-Steps on how to forward an email as an attachment.
-Remember to delete the phishing email.
+If you suspect a phishing email, report it via the Phish Alert button.
+Steps on how to report an email via the phish alert button.

 You Took The Bait…Now What?